NaoufalLabrihmi/BrainBoost/README.md

 ### 4. **Set Up Supabase Database**
 - Create a new project on [Supabase](https://app.supabase.com/).
-- Run the SQL migration in `supabase/migrations/20240320000000_add_quiz_session_tables.sql` using the SQL editor or CLI to set up tables and policies.
 - (Optional) Add seed data for quizzes, products, etc.

 ### 5. **Start the App**